flowdev/comb/ERROR_HANDLING.md

 In general, we distinguish between simple **leaf** parsers that don't use any sub-parsers and **branch** parsers that do use one or more sub-parsers.

-For recovering from errors the parser uses `NoWayBack` parsers and their `Recoverer`s.
+For recovering from errors the parser uses `SaveSpot` parsers and their `Recoverer`s.

-The `NoWayBack` parser plays a key role in error recovery.
+The `SaveSpot` parser plays a key role in error recovery.
 It is the one to conclude that an error has indeed to be handled (if its position is before the error), and it also marks the next safe state to which we want to recover to (if its position is behind the error). \
-A `NoWayBack` parser at the exact error position isn't of help for that particular error. \
+A `SaveSpot` parser at the exact error position isn't of help for that particular error. \
-Finally, the `NoWayBack` parser is used to prevent the `FirstSuccessful` parser from trying other sub-parsers even in case of an error.
+Finally, the `SaveSpot` parser is used to prevent the `FirstSuccessful` parser from trying other sub-parsers even in case of an error.
 This way we prevent unnecessary backtracking.

-So please use the `NoWayBack` parser as much as reasonable for your grammar!
+So please use the `SaveSpot` parser as much as reasonable for your grammar!
 As it keeps the backtracking to a minimum, it also makes the parser perform better.

-The `FirstSuccessful` and `NoWayBack` parsers are special **branch** parsers. \
+The `FirstSuccessful` and `SaveSpot` parsers are special **branch** parsers. \
 In general, it's true that **all** branch parsers have to deal a lot with error recovery.
 But we have you covered, because the base parsers `FirstSuccessful`, `Sequence`, `MapN` and `ManyMN` are all doing the hard work